microsoft/copilot-camp/docs/pages/extend-message-ext/04-add-authentication.md

 export default config;
 </pre>

-Now, go back to the **supplierContactSearchCommand.ts** file and import these two services.
+Now, go back to the **supplierContactSearchCommand.ts** file and import these two services we just added.

 ```JavaScript
 import { AuthService } from "../services/AuthService";